Magic Links: Passwordless Login for Your Users

 - Pair well with WebAuthn.
 WebAuthn is a standards-based framework for passwordless authentication that allows web applications to use registered devices as authentication factors.
 In addition to an internal authenticator (e.g., supporting browsers like Google Chrome), WebAuthn incorporates a range of external authenticators, like YubiKeys and biometric identifiers.
 Magic links can provide an alternative layer of authentication for apps that support WebAuthn without requiring companies and users to implement additional hardware.

 - Prevent password-based attacks.
 For the fourth year in a row, Verizon's Data Breach Investigations Report finds stolen credentials the top hacking tactic, with 80% of breaches classed as “hacking” involving stolen or brute-forced credentials.
-With password-dependent attacks like credential stuffing and phishing on the rise, magic links are a ward against the security risks inherent to passwords—poor passwords are easy for others to guess or obtain, and the frustration of remembering different credential sets promotes poor security behaviours, like setting weak and recycled passwords across accounts.
+With password-dependent attacks like credential stuffing and phishing on the rise, magic links are a ward against the security risks inherent to passwords—poor passwords are easy for others to guess or obtain, and the frustration of remembering different credential sets promotes poor security behaviors, like setting weak and recycled passwords across accounts.

 - Streamline account creation and logins.
 With magic links, app developers can bootstrap users into registration and sign-in at the same time.
 New users can use the registration step to get a sign-in link without needing to enter details or set credentials, reducing user friction and essentially allowing for account creation at any point in the user journey.